zlgesundheit/openEHR_FLAT_Loader/README.md

 ---
 ### Features:
-1. Create a Mapping-Table in xlsx/Excel-Format
+1. Create an Example-Composition in FLAT JSON-Format
-2. Create Compositions and upload those to an openEHR-Repository
+2. Create a Mapping-Table in xlsx/Excel-Format
-3. [PLANNED] Create an Example-Composition in FLAT or CANONICAL Json-Format
+3. Create Compositions and upload those to an openEHR-Repository

 ---
 ## About openEHR and the ETL-Process